 EDWARD CUCUEL 1875-1954

-Edward Cucuel (1875-1954) was an American Impressionist painter whose work aligns with Post-Impressionism and the figurative art of the Belle Époque.
-Trained at the École des Beaux-Arts in Paris, he was deeply influenced by the Munich School and French Luminism.
-He developed a vibrant painterly style, characterized by loose brushwork and a warm color palette, reminiscent of the light-infused compositions of the Impressionists.
+Edward Cucuel (1875-1954) was an American Impressionist painter whose luminous and vibrant work celebrates the elegance and softness of the Belle Époque.
+Trained at the École des Beaux-Arts in Paris, he was influenced by the Munich school and French luminism, developing a distinctive style characterized by a warm palette and loose brushstrokes that convey the spontaneity and fluidity of the Impressionists.